jayfeldmann/PhysicsModulator/README.md

 in your DAW or similar.

 Mac:
-Mac is similar to Windows, but you dont need additional tools, because Mac OS already comes with a Midi Bus pre-installed.
-Just activate it in the Mac-Midi settings and use it as a device in both
-PhysicsModulator and your DAW or similar.
+Mac is dueto library problems not supported in the current build.